11th July, 2023

-Supervision might not be constant or direct, but it can still be provided.
+And just because supervision might not be constant or direct, it can still be provided.
 This could be periodic visits or remote observation.
-It might be a mixture of agreed scheduled checks and random spot checks.
+It might be a mixture of scheduled checks and random spot checks.

 The level of supervision needed is a management decision, which should be based on the findings of a risk assessment, ie the higher the risk, the greater the level of supervision required.
 It should not be left to individuals to decide whether they need assistance.

-While there is no specific law that prevents people from working alone, they should not be at greater risk than other employees.
+While there is no specific law that prevents people from working alone, people working alone should not be at greater risk than other employees.

 For example, if equipment and materials would require two or more people to handle safely.
 If the machinery involved needs more than one person to operate it.